The Palm Beach County Luxury Seller’s Almanac (2026 Updated)

 Save Our Homes and What a Sale Costs You

 If you have homesteaded this property, your assessed value has grown at no more than 3% per year under the Save Our Homes cap while market value compounded far faster.
 That gap is a real economic benefit you carry as long as you own the property.
-A sale extinguishes it entirely.
+A sale ends it entirely.
 Florida's portability provision allows you to transfer up to $500,000 of accumulated differential to a new Florida homestead, provided you apply within three years.
 For sellers who have held a long-appreciated property, the accumulated differential may be far larger than the portability cap.
-Understand the size of your differential before you price the sale.
+Know the size of your differential before you set the price.

 PBC vs. Miami

-For sellers evaluating jurisdiction and process, the structural differences between Palm Beach County and Miami are meaningful, and the choice is not always obvious.
+For sellers comparing the two markets, the structural differences are meaningful, and the choice is not always obvious.
 The question is not which market is better.
-It is which process model serves the specific asset, seller timeline, and target buyer profile.
-A single-family waterfront estate on Jupiter Island and a condo position at the Bristol require fundamentally different selling environments.
+It is which selling process fits your specific asset, timeline, and target buyer.
+A single-family waterfront estate on Jupiter Island and a condo at the Bristol require fundamentally different approaches.
 Choosing the wrong process for the asset is more expensive than choosing the wrong price.

 Palm Beach County

 Single-family waterfront and golf estates dominate the product mix.
 Buyer diligence runs through engineering, survey, marine access, and insurance, not condo documents and association reserves.
-The showing cadence is slower and more controlled.
-Lake Worth Inlet provides robust deep-water access that Miami's smaller cuts do not match for deeper-draft vessels.
-Best for: waterfront estates, privacy-sensitive sellers, and transactions where the diligence file is the differentiator.
+The showing pace is slower and more controlled.
+Lake Worth Inlet provides deep-water access that Miami's smaller inlets do not match for deeper-draft vessels.
+Best for: waterfront estates, privacy-sensitive sellers, and transactions where the quality of your file is the differentiator.

 Miami-Dade County

-Tower and condo volume with a broader international buyer pool and higher showing velocity.
-For sellers exiting condo positions, liquidating investment holdings, or targeting international capital, Miami's velocity model and global agent network may serve the sale better than PBC's process approach.
+Tower and condo volume with a broader international buyer pool and higher showing pace.
+For sellers exiting condo positions, liquidating investment holdings, or targeting international capital, Miami's speed and global agent network may serve the sale better.
 Marine access varies by location, with smaller inlets limiting draft.
-Best for: condo exits, investment liquidations, and assets where broad exposure outperforms controlled access.
+Best for: condo exits, investment sales, and assets where broad exposure outperforms controlled access.

 Bottom Line

-The sell-side process that protects your net is not a marketing exercise.
-It is a sequencing problem: timing calibrated to buyer-concentration windows, a file that eliminates every contingency leverage point before the first appointment, visibility staged to test intent before committing to broad exposure, and pricing anchored by a narrative that survives the buyer's advisory review.
-The sellers who leave money on the table are the ones who launch before the preparation is complete, or who hold a failing off-market position past the point where it costs them their seasonal window.
+The process that protects your net is not a marketing exercise.
+It is a timing and preparation problem: launch when the most buyers are in town, have a file that takes away every reason for renegotiation before the first appointment, stage your visibility to test who is serious before going broad, and price with a memo that survives the buyer's advisory review.
+The sellers who leave money on the table are the ones who launch before the preparation is done, or who hold a quiet position past the point where it costs them their seasonal window.

 This guide reflects market conditions and regulatory frameworks as of early 2025 for Palm Beach County, Florida.
 Specific transaction data referenced is drawn from BeachesMLS records and practitioner observation.
 This is general market education, not property-specific advice.
 All insurance commentary is general and informational; Florida insurance market conditions evolve rapidly.
 Engage a licensed Florida insurance advisor for property-specific coverage analysis, premium projections, and carrier eligibility.